gianlucarloni/crocodile/README.md

 ### Note

 Even if your setup does not include the usage of SLURM-based queues or multi-node multi-gpu experiments, you are still able to utilize our method!
-Indeed, you just need to ...

-:wrench: Requirements
+Indeed, you just need to install our [:wrench: requirements.txt ](https://github.com/gianlucarloni/crocodile/blob/main/code/requirements.txt) and slightly adapt the main python script (e.g., select a specified GPU device ID, not using SLURM variables, etc.).
+A tutorial guide on this is in process.
+Please, bear with us or just try adapting yourself.
+If encountering any issues or if you just want some curiosities clarified, open an Issue on this project or e-mail me (address can be found on the paper).

 ### Baseline